Floobits/news/_posts/2013-08-17-what-we've-been-working-on.md

 * improve support for larger binary files.
 * make it easier to discover others' workspaces.

 Looking farther out, we plan on adding proper async support to Vim and adding support for IntelliJ.
 We'd love to hear your suggestions for what we can improve.
-Send us
+Please <a id="email_us" href="">email us</a> with feedback.

 Sincerely,

 -- The Floobits Team

+{% include email.html %}